publicissapient-france/xebay/readme.md

 ### TODO

+ - bid offers should not be instantiated ouside bid server : provide a mechanism to create bid offer by server or by clients
+ - must have a repository of items with owners
- - how to end up a bid offer ? with ten ticks
+ - a bid offer should provide a start price different from real item value
- - how to control prices ?